bunyk/blog/content/posts/testcontainers_go.md

 ?   	example/postest/store	[no test files]
 ?   	example/postest/testdb	[no test files]
 ```
-Inerestig here is that we wrote tests just for the `api` package, almost 75% of it is covered, but we found a bug inside store package.
+Interesting here is that we wrote tests just for the `api` package, almost 75% of it is covered, but we found a bug inside store package.
 So coverage report is a little bit misleading.
 Probably it was designed for unit tests, that do not reach outside of their package.

 To have better report do this: